reboot0-de/se-tools/jsdoc/tutorials/Events.md

 Again, this would discard all other recipients besides the first one.

 So only use this feature, when you really just need specific values and don't care about the rest.

+# Sender Correction
+When you emulate events in the Overlay Editor, the provided values will most likely differ from the real (production) data.

+To mitigate this, the Events class will automatically adjust the ``sender`` attribute for specific subscription events.

+If you ever run into bugs or unintended behavior because of this, you can always disable the correction by calling ``window.Events.disableSenderCorrection()`` in your ``onWidgetLoad`` function.

+NOTE: This only affects emulated events, not real data!